Eastern Virginia Medical School: History

 In 1824, Thomas Jefferson remarked that Norfolk would be an ideal location for a medical school branch of his alma mater, The College of William & Mary, albeit for its less than desirable climate.
 He wrote “No sir, Richmond is no place to furnish subjects for clinical lectures.
 I have always had Norfolk in view for this purpose.
 The climate and Pontine country around Norfolk render it truly sickly in itself.”
-However, this early conception would not come to fruition.

 In the 1960s, the metropolitan area of Southeastern Virginia known as Hampton Roads recognized that the region did not have enough physicians to support its growing population.
 In an attempt to close the gap, area leaders decided to found a regional medical school to both attract physicians from outside areas and to produce "home-grown" practitioners.
-It was thought that a University medical center operating in conjunction with previously operating regional health care facilities would effectively end the shortage and more importantly, bring a bevy of experts and specialists to the area.
+It was thought that a university medical center operating in conjunction with previously operating regional health care facilities would effectively end the shortage and more importantly, bring a bevy of experts and specialists to the area.
 The idea gained the support of the Virginia General Assembly and the city councils of Chesapeake, Hampton, Newport News, Norfolk, Portsmouth, Suffolk and Virginia Beach.
 March 31, 1964, the General Assembly authorized the formation of what was then known as the Norfolk Area Medical Center Authority.

 In 1970, fundraising by the EVMS foundation began the collection of funds for the creation of EVMS.
 Before acceptance of its first class, more than $17 million had been donated from community and business leaders.
 Eastern Virginia Medical School accepted its first MD students who matriculated September 28, 1973 for classes that began October 1, 1973.
 The following year, the EVMS Office of Graduate Medical Education was established to coordinate residency and fellowship training programs.
-EVMS has since graduated its 30th class of physicians, with one in four of all local physicians having some connection to the University.
+EVMS has since graduated its 30th class of physicians, with one in four of all local physicians having some connection to the university.
 In the spring of 2008, the Commonwealth of Virginia approved appropriating capital outlay funds to EVMS to allow it to increase its doctoral student enrollment by 30% and its physician assistant program by 60%.
 When this expansion is completed, the total student enrollment will rise to approximately 1,000.